Happy Gilmore (1996)

 Directed by Dennis Dugan

-my movie-watching life that never seems to add up: I have never seen Adam
+part of my movie-watching life that never seems to add up: I have never seen

-Sandler’s Happy Gilmore.
-I decided to watch it, and honestly, I wish I never
+Adam Sandler’s Happy Gilmore.
+I decided to watch it, and honestly, I wish I

-did.
+never did.
 I cannot deter you enough from seeing this movie.
-It’s horrible, boring,
+It’s horrible,

-and not funny at all.
-The short-tempered Happy (Adam Sandler) is annoying,
+boring, and not funny at all.
+The short-tempered Happy (Adam Sandler) is

-childish, and as the movie carried on, I kept wondering how he was the good
+annoying, childish, and as the movie carried on, I kept wondering how he was

-guy.
-His character sucked so much that they had to write his antagonist to step
+the good guy.
+His character sucked so much that they had to write his

-the life of short-tempered Happy, who wanted to be a hockey player at all
+follows the life of short-tempered Happy, who wanted to be a hockey player at

-costs.
-Happy’s dream of being a hockey player took over his life to the point
+all costs.
+Happy’s dream of being a hockey player took over his life to the

-that nothing else mattered, except for his grandmother.
-His antics and his
+point that nothing else mattered, except for his grandmother.
+His antics and

 understand how.
 How do you enjoy the exaggerated, unrealistic behavior of a